 On May 1, 2021, the Company responded to VIEX's counterproposal.
 The Company became aware of news reports citing statements from a federal bankruptcy judge in connection with bankruptcy proceedings concerning Speedcast International indicating, among other things, that evidence had been presented that Mr. Shaper had breached his fiduciary duties by refusing to give equal treatment to offers for the debtors that were not for Mr. Shaper's personal benefit.
 In light of this information, the Company indicated to VIEX that it would not be comfortable adding Mr. Shaper to the Board in a fiduciary capacity.
-However, the Company indicated in its counterproposal that it would remain willing to engage Mr. Shaper as a consultant, that Mr. Honey would stand for re-election to the Board at the annual meeting but would agree not to serve another term, and that this framework would not require any standstill obligations from VIEX.
+However, the Company indicated in its counterproposal that it would agree not to serve another term, and that this framework would not require any standstill obligations from VIEX.
 The Company further indicated that, in light of the fiduciary duty issues that came to light with respect to both Mr. Singer and Mr. Shaper, the Company was not open to adding Mr. Mutch or other individuals suggested by VIEX.
 VIEX represented to the Company that it was not aware of the foregoing issues with respect to Mr. Shaper.